top of page

 “Just because you can get approved online, doesn’t mean you should,” she warns.

-Loans with 30-40% interest rates or aggressive repayment terms can bleed your business dry before you even get off the ground.
+Loans with outrageous interest rates of 30-40% or aggressive repayment terms can drain your business before it even takes off.

 ✅ 3 Things You Should Do Before Taking Out That Loan

 1. Know your numbers.
-Map out exactly how much you need and how you’ll use it.
-Lenders want to see a plan—not a guess.
+Clearly outline exactly how much you need and how you plan to use it.
+Lenders prefer a well-structured plan over guesswork.

 2. Check your credit—but don’t panic.
-Even if your credit isn’t perfect, many CDFIs (Community Development Financial Institutions) like the Enterprise Center look at the whole picture, not just a number.
+Even if your credit isn’t stellar, many Community Development Financial Institutions (CDFIs) like the Enterprise Center evaluate the whole picture, not just a credit score.

 🎧 Want the Full Funding Game Plan?

-• How to rebuild after pandemic-era credit challenges
+• How to rebuild after credit challenges from the pandemic

-• What free programming can really do for your business growth
+• What free programming can do to bolster your business growth

-• Why “relationship-based lending” is the move for MWBEs
+• Why “relationship-based lending” is beneficial for MWBEs

 Loan Readiness Training Series: Info Session

-An in-person session introducing a multi-week training series focused on preparing small businesses for financing.
-The info session will cover topics, timelines, and how to enroll.
+Join us for an in-person session that introduces a multi-week training series.
+This series focuses on preparing small businesses for financing.
+The session will cover a range of topics, timelines, and enrollment details.

 JazzCast Landing_edited.jpg